-Looking for cool and unique things to do in Italy with kids?
-In this article we share 50 activities and experiences you can have in Italy with kids that are sure to make your Italian vacation one to remember!
+Looking for the best things to do in Italy with kids?
+In this article, we share 50 activities and experiences you can have in Italy with kids that are sure to make your Italian vacation one to remember!
+Updated 2020.

 However, the country has much more than kid-friendly food to woo families visiting its ancient shores.

 Here is our selection of 50 unique experiences you can only have in Italy and that you can share with kids of (almost) all ages.

 I chose these best things to do in Italy with kids on the basis of what my kids love but also making sure they will allow you to experience some of the most beautiful places in Italy.